wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

 ## Description

-The `aliasMetric()` metadata function lets you replace the metric names of one or more time series described by `tsExpression` by substituting a single new name, or by constructing new names from other metadata values.
+The `aliasMetric()` metadata function lets you replace the metric name of each time series described by `tsExpression` with an alias.
+The alias can be a specified string or a string that is derived from the metric name, the source name, an existing point tag value, or a combination of these.

 Here are some sample scenarios:
-* You want to clarify the columns in a Table chart.
+* You want to clarify the column headings in a Table chart.
 * You want an aggregation function to group by a given parameter that is only found within a metric, source, or point tag value.
 * You want to make complex metric names easier for end users to understand.
 * You use [derived metrics](derived_metrics.html).

 `aliasMetric()` lets you replace metric names with:

 * A simple replacement string.
 * A replacement string that contains variables.
-* A single node that is extracted from an existing metric name, source name, or point tag value.
+* A single node that is extracted from the original metric name, the source name, or a point tag value.
-* Substrings that are matched by regular expressions from an existing metric name, source name, or point tag value.
+* Substrings that are matched by regular expressions from the original metric name, the source name, or a point tag value.

 ### Simple Replacement String